virginiagreco/yeo-face-invaders/README.md

 ## Known Limitations

 **1. Emulator camera format**
 The Android emulator delivers webcam frames in single-plane JPEG format rather than multi-plane YUV_420_888.
 This prevents TFLite embedding extraction (which requires RGB pixel access).
-On the emulator, face *presence* is used as the recognition signal rather than embedding similarity.
+On the emulator, face presence is used as the recognition signal rather than embedding similarity.
 On a physical device with a proper camera, the full embedding pipeline runs correctly.

-**2. Intermittent face detection**
+**2. Intermittent face detection on emulator**
 ML Kit face detection on the emulator is inconsistent — detecting faces in approximately 30–40% of frames.
-This is an emulator/webcam limitation.
-On physical hardware with a front-facing camera, detection is consistent at 95%+.
+This is a consequence of the JPEG webcam format, not a code issue.
+On physical hardware with a native front-facing camera delivering YUV frames, detection is consistent at 95%+.
+The enrolment design accounts for this by requiring only a single confirmed detection per capture rather than consecutive stable frames.

 **3. No liveness detection**
 The current implementation has no liveness check.
 A photo of the enrolled user held in front of the camera would pass recognition.
 In production, passive liveness detection (depth map analysis or texture-based) should be added.